 Students may not be disciplined, penalized academically, or removed from class as a consequence for wearing "inappropriate" attire.

-Each new incoming student also receives a complimentary uniform (shirt or polo) for free.
-For more information on ordering you can visit calibercma.org/uniform-policy
+Each student also receives a complimentary t-shirt or polo for free.
+For more information on ordering you can visit caliberbetaacademy.org/uniforms

 GENERAL CLOTHING GUIDELINES ON FREE DRESS OCCASIONS